noir-lang/noir/docs/docs/dev_docs/wallets/creating_schnorr_accounts.md

 An in-depth explaining about accounts on aztec can be found [here](../../concepts/foundation/accounts/main.md).
 But creating an account on the Sandbox does 2 things:

 1. Deploys an account contract -- representing you -- allowing you to perform actions on the network (deploy contracts, call functions etc).
-2. Adds your encryption keys to the RPC Server allowing it to decrypt and manage your private state.
+2. Adds your encryption keys to the Private eXecution Environment (PXE) allowing it to decrypt and manage your private state.

 ## Pre-requisites